aszinck/BURGEE/README.md

 The V2/ folder contains the code used in Zinck et al, 2024 (submitted)

 # How to apply BURGEE V2
-All code is provided in javascript which can be copy-pasted and run on the Google Earth Engine directly
+All code is provided in javascript which can be copy-pasted and run on the Google Earth Engine directly or just be clicking the links below

 1. Perform the intitial co-registration (V2/CoRegistration)
 2. Perform the second co-registration (V2/overlapCoRegistration)